api-platform/core/Resources/doc/resources.md

 # Resources

-THe default `Resource` class provided by the bundle is sufficient for small projects.
+The default `Resource` class provided by the bundle is sufficient for small projects.
 If your app grows, using custom resources can become necessary.

 ## Using a custom `Resource` class